spectro12/ansible/alp_reboot/README.md

 The `alp_reboot` role is designed to manage system reboots in an Ansible-controlled environment.
 It checks for the existence of a specific systemd service unit file, removes it if it does exist, and then recreates it based on a specific template.
 This role also manages the lingering settings for a specific user and initiates a system reboot when necessary.

-## Requirements

-- Ansible 2.9 or higher
-- Systemd as the init system
-- User must have sudo privileges
-- Targeted hosts must be Linux-based

 ## Role Variables